-Q: Where can I find a PEG list from a prior year?
+Q: Where can I find PEG lists from prior years?

-A: The PEG letters with attached lists and methodology are available from the current TEA Correspondence site.
+A: Links to most lists, dating back to 1995, have been compiled at the PEG Archives page.
+Letters, lists, and other materials dating to 1999 can also be found at the TEA Correspondence site.
 Correspondence prior to 2012 is available on the TEA Correspondence archive site.
 Most PEG letters were sent in December of each year.

 || State assessments: For 2012, the assessment results included the 2012 performance on the Texas Assessment of Knowledge and Skills (TAKS) for grades 10 and 11 (ELA and mathematics only) and performance on the State of Texas Assessments of Academic Readiness (STAAR) for grades 3-8 (reading and mathematics only) based on the TAKS-equivalency standard that was developed using the STAAR Bridge Study.
 For 2013, the assessments were the TAKS for grade 11 (all subjects) and the STAAR for grades 3-10 (all subjects).
 For 2014, the assessments were the STAAR for grades 3-11 (all subjects).